 foreground monitor program An emulation monitor program that executes out of the same memory system as user programs.
 This memory system is known as foreground memory and is made up of emulation memory and target system memory.
-The emulator only allows foreground monitor programs in emulation memory.
+The 6830x emulator does not offer a foreground monitor program.